vandalton/BertaAndButterflies/DIARY.md

 # 2024-03-21 - Day #021

-Today is my wife's birthday and I planned to to a break.
+Today is my wife's birthday and I planned to take a break.
 However, I did a few tiny amendments in controller adapter PCB:

 ![Controller adapter](./static/adapter_pcb.png)